-Where located at the front of a dwelling, garage doors or openings must occupy less than 50% of the width of the lot's street frontage.
-Garage doors may not exceed 6.0m in width.
+Where the garage door is located to the front of a dwelling, the door or opening of any garage must occupy less than 50% of the width of the lot's street frontage to a maximum of 6.0m.

 On 2 storey dwellings with garages that exceed 40% of the lot frontage, balconies or windows above the garage are required.